UniverseScript/UniverseScript/README.md

 "bl2 player -- this doesnt unbl, cuz this custom bl also hatkicks the player!", "Who crashed -- vg",
 "Who crashed? -- Orinthian vg",
-"Im not showing you antis lol the only thing i tell you is that you turn them on and off by saying on and off after the command", "fakemsg plr text --unfinished",
+"fakemsg plr text --unfinished",
 "bl/unbl plr --Blacklists the player",
-"dogify player -- this will fuck the player's character into a dog. it MAY crash them", "-run -- fo reel!?"
-"Troll -- this will fuck the server up. not crashing but still gonna make the server a living Bullshit", "wl/unwl --Whitelists the player(Whitelist currently is malfunctioning!)"
+"dogify player -- this will fuck the player's character into a dog. it MAY crash them", "Troll -- this will fuck the server up. not crashing but still gonna make the server a living Bullshit", "wl/unwl --Whitelists the player(Whitelist currently is malfunctioning!)"